-For each terminal device (in both the "generic" and the "specific" pools), the TN3270E server could also have defined a "partner" or "paired" printer device.
+For any of these terminal device pools, the TN3270E server may also have defined a "partner" or "paired" printer device for each terminal in the pool.
 There should be a unique, one-to-one mapping between a terminal and its associated printer.
 The reasoning behind such a configuration is to allow for those host applications that produce printed output bound for a printer whose device-name is determined by the device-name of the terminal that initiated the print request.
 These printer devices can only be assigned to specific printer session requests that use the ASSOCIATE command (see below).

-In addition, the TN3270E server may also maintain a pool of printer device-names that are not associated with any terminal.
+In addition, the TN3270E server may also maintain one or more pools of printer device-names that are not associated with any terminal.
 These printer devices can only be assigned to specific printer session requests that use the CONNECT command (see below).
 This allows for those host applications that generate printed output bound for a printer whose device-name is determined by something other than the device-name of the terminal that initiated the print request (for example, when the userid of the person signed on to a terminal determines the print destination).

-Finally, it is possible that a pool of printer device-names could be maintained and used only to satisfy generic requests for printers.
+It is also possible that a pool of printer device-names could be maintained to satisfy generic requests for printers (i.e., those that specify neither CONNECT nor ASSOCIATE).